barnamarczali/personal-website/DATABASE_SETUP.md

 # Database Setup Guide

-This site uses **Vercel KV** (Redis) to store recommendations.
+This site uses **Redis** to store recommendations.
 Follow these simple steps to set it up:

 ## Setup Steps

-### 1. Install Vercel KV in Your Project
+### 1. Add Redis to Your Vercel Project

-The package is already installed in this project, but when you deploy to Vercel, you need to enable KV:
+The package is already installed in this project.
+To enable Redis in Vercel:

 1. Go to your project on [Vercel Dashboard](https://vercel.com/dashboard)
 2. Select your project
 3. Go to the **Storage** tab
 4. Click **Create Database**
-5. Select **KV Database**
+5. Select **Redis** (Upstash Redis)
-6. Give it a name (e.g., "personal-website-kv")
+6. Give it a name (e.g., "personal-website-redis")
 7. Click **Create**

 ### 2. Connect to Your Project

-After creating the KV database:
+After creating the Redis database:

-1. Vercel will automatically connect it to your project
+1. Vercel will automatically add the `REDIS_URL` environment variable
-2. The required environment variables will be added automatically
+2. The environment variable will be in the format: `redis://default:password@host:port`
 3. Redeploy your site (Vercel will prompt you to do this)

 ### 3. Local Development (Optional)